 - Expect to spend at least 10 hours per week on homework. - Late policy: You have 4 late days, max 2 per assignment (integer numbers used only).
-No exceptions. - Lowest homework grade will be down-weighted to 30% at the end of the semester. - Type up homework with LaTeX. - Turn in via gradescope.
-Due at 11:59pm on Tuesdays (typically). - Regrades: Requests within 7 days, only via gradescope, with explanation/argument.
+No exceptions.
+You don't get extra later if you're sick! - Lowest homework grade will be down-weighted to 30% at the end of the semester. - Type up homework with LaTeX. - Turn in via gradescope.
+Due at 11:59pm on Wednesdays (typically). - Regrades: Requests within 7 days, only via gradescope, with explanation/argument.
 Only for incorrect grading (not insufficient credit).
 If you request a regrade, the whole assignment/exam may be regraded, and your score may go up or down.
+Do not use these to ask for feedback.